utsw-medical-center-banaszynski-lab/Tafessu-et-al-2023-GenomeBiology/README.md

 This repository contains code used in the upstream and downstream analyses for the following publication.

-H3.3 facilitates open chromatin and associated post-translational modification states at promoters
+H3.3 facilitates open chromatin and associated post-translational modification states at promoter-proximal regulatory elements

 You will find scripts for processing ChIPSeq, ATACSeq, RNASeq and GRO-seq data as well as code for generating figures.